 - Source systems: gather data from the various scattered data sources, such as databases, CRM and ERP systems, files, APIs, marketing stack, and more.
 This is where data is already inputted and exists - a key starting point since data needs to be collected and centralized before it can be transformed and turned into anything useful.

 - Data integration: stepping stone to centralizing data.
 The collected data is integrated into a centralized system, most commonly through an ETL process (Extract, Transform, Load).
 “Extract” is when data is pulled from external sources; “Transform” is when data is processed and adapted to new standards according to the warehouse; “Load” is when data gets loaded into the data warehouse.
-Solutions like Fivetran, Rudderstack, Stitch, Segment, and Whaly tackle this step.
-There are plenty of ETL software available, but integrated business intelligence platforms like Whaly come with pre-existing data connectors with a wide variety of sources to make this a seamless process.
+Solutions like Fivetran, Rudderstack, Stitch, Segment, Portable and tackle this step specifically.
+There are plenty of bespoke ETL software available, as shown in Portable's comprehensive list of Top 100 ETL Tools.
+Integrated business intelligence platforms like Whaly also come with pre-existing data connectors to a wide variety of sources to make this a seamless process.

 - Data storage: through the ETL process, the data enters a data warehouse, which is a central repository where data is processed, stored, and cleaned.
 Data warehouses must scale as usage goes up, and are fundamental to the success of your BI projects.
 Thankfully, they’re now cheaper and more accessible than ever.
 Data warehouses like Snowflake, BigQuery, and Redshift allow for 100% transparency over your data, as opposed to clunky BI solutions that may store your data in unknown places.
 Data storage is an increasingly sensitive topic, so make sure you have full transparency on where you and your customers’ data lives.